mvmolloy/milestone-project-1/README.md

 #### Content
 All text content was written by myself.
 The downloadable CV is a mock-up version of my own cv using a Word Template.
-The word paragraph text on the CV has been let unedited.
+The paragraph template text on the CV has been let unedited.

 #### Media
 All backgrounds were made using [SiteOrigin](http://bg.siteorigin.com).